“But I Can’t Do That In My School Because Of…”

 Back in 2003.

-Over a decade later, your cost of doing business has increased significantly.
-You need to be charging at least 20 – 30 % more today than you were seven years ago.
+Almost two decades later, your cost of doing business has increased significantly.
+Due to inflation, you need to be charging at least 60% more today than you were two decades ago.
 That is, you should if you want to have something left over after overhead, taxes, inflation, and the sinking value of the dollar are done with your revenues.

 They Are Doing What With What?

 For the record, two of those guys have nice schools.
-Jim is the one teaching out of a warehouse facility, and he is doing phenomenal at it due to having the right mindset and being an awesome teacher and coach.
+One of them is teaching out of a warehouse facility, and he is doing phenomenal at it due to having the right mindset and being an awesome teacher and coach.
 (And actually, I kind of like his school… it takes me back to when I first started training.
 Who needs heat and AC, anyway?)

-But here’s the kicker – all three of these guys charge about $150 a month average in tuition.
+But here’s the kicker – all three of these guys charge about $150 a month average in tuition (note: this post was first written in 2010).

 Now, I know for some of you out there this isn’t a shocker.
 You’re already charging that much or more.